The America I love still exists at the front desks of our public libraries.” – Kurt Vonnegut

 A Premier Sporting Destination

-The opening of a new and controversial sports complex in Florida is big news . . .
+The opening of a controversial new sports complex in Florida is big news.

 Like Chained Elephants